Palnadu Express: Coach composition

+Traction

+It is hauled by a Lallaguda Loco Shed or Vijayawada Loco Shed-based WAP-7 electric locomotive on its entire journey.

 Amenities

 In January 2020, it became the first disabled friendly train in India.
 It is equipped with foldable ramps, that allow pushing of the wheelchairs into the coaches and wheelchairs themselves help passengers with disability to navigate through the coach aisle.